MrDuartePT/ros2-rob-trsa-template/README.md

 ### Change ROS Distro

-To change ROS Distro, do a global search for the current distro (`humble`) and replace as necessary with the new distro.
+To change ROS Distro, do a global search for the current distro (`jazzy`) and replace as necessary with the new distro.
 Afterwards, rebuild the Dev Container.

 ### Docker Image Distribution